jo-mc/bioscripts/README.md

 ### Plotting in R with GGPLOT from a given data set.
 Using data from a paper reconstruct plot.
-Shows various methods for data combining and merging and use of ggplot. (some code tidy up requried) Plot chromsome recombination and centromere, example using ggplot for a given data set.
-Building the data frame mfp was the bulk of the work.
+Shows various methods for data combining and merging and use of ggplot. (some code tidy up requried) Plots chromsome recombinations and centromere, using ggplot for the given data set.
+Building the data frame mfp was the bulk of the work.(centsat_recomb_plot.r)
 ``` r
 v <- append(append(1:22,"X"),"Y")
 atitle <- paste("chromosome, centromere -",centText,"- and recombination locations",sep="")